Gotamantium-Core/MLL/README.md

 #### Note
-For as many programs as I can, I extract the values from the dataset in `sklearn.datasets` into a csv file and do the required problem by reading from the file.
-However for some programs (fashion, online retail datasets etc.) the csv is too big to upload directly here.
-As such, I'd recommend downloading them from [here](kaggle.com) directly.
+For as many programs as I can, I extract the values from the dataset in `sklearn.datasets` into a csv file and do the required problem by reading from the file. unfortunately some of the datasets such as the fashion_mnist and the online retail dataset are too big to upload here directly (The MNIST Dataset is 122 MB 💀).
+As such, I'd recommend downloading them from [Kaggle](kaggle.com).

 ## Lab Cycle